connorobrien/Brain-Tumor-Classification-With-Convolutional-Neural-Networks/README.md

 Construct a deep learning convolution neural network (CNN) model to detect Alzheimer’s disease, using multi-level and multimodal features of Alzheimer’s Disease Neuroimaging Initiative (ADNI) MRI brain scans.

 ##  Data Collection
 The data set collection (provided by ADNI) includes 199 baseline 3T MRI scans, each classified as cognitively normal (CN), mild cognitive impairment (MCI), or Alzheimer’s Disease (AD).
 The data also include demographic variables such as the subject’s age and sex.

+## Methods

-The MRI data has been uniformly preprocessed by ADNI using Gradwarp, B1 non-uniformity, N3, and scaling.
+The MRI data had been uniformly preprocessed by ADNI using Gradwarp, B1 non-uniformity, N3, and scaling.
 These procedures, taken from Wyman et al., 2013, are as follows:

 1. Gradwarp: Gradwarp is a system-specific correction of image geometry distortion due to gradient non-linearity.
 The degree to which images are distorted due to gradient non-linearity varies with each specific gradient model.
 We anticipate that most users will prefer to use images which have been corrected for gradient non-linearity distortion in analyses.
 2. B1 non-uniformity: this correction procedure employs the B1 calibration scans noted in the protocol above to correct the image intensity non-uniformity that results when RF transmission is performed with a more uniform body coil while reception is performed with a less uniform head coil.